External hard drives

 Safe working practices

-When working with HDDs, always ensure you unmount your hard drive from your computer or device before you actually disconnect it from your computer.
-When you depower and turn off the HDD, wait 30 seconds for the spinning discs to stop rotating before you physically move it.
-This will ensure you don’t place the hard drive unit under mechanical stress, especially whilst the drive platters are still spinning inside the unit.
-When working with SSDs, always unmount them off your computer first before disconnecting.
+When working with HDDs, always ensure you unmount the hard drive from your computer or device before disconnecting it.
+When you depower and turn off the HDD, wait 30 seconds for the spinning discs to stop before physically moving it.
+This will ensure you don’t subject the hard drive unit to mechanical stress, especially while the drive platters are still spinning.
+When working with SSDs, always unmount them from your computer first before disconnecting.

 Digital media experience